Someone once told me I was fearless. I suppose I am.

 And yet … no, I’m not afraid.
 I just prefer it to a silence perforated by my own breath.

-I’m not afraid the racists are winning.
-I am fearless about racists.
+I’m not afraid the bad people are winning.
+I am fearless about bad people.

-I’m not afraid of pretty much anything.
-Lately, that has kept me up all night.
+I’m not afraid of anything.
+Lately, that niggling energy laced with guilt, pain and despair has kept me up all night.

 To keep up to date with all the latest news enter your email below.